theogainey/theogainey-fresh/content/work/deno-xbar.md

+---
+{
+  "title": "Deno Xbar",
+  "preview": "How I made it easy to write xbar plugins in TypeScript", "uri": "deno-xbar"
+}
+---

 # Deno Xbar

 One of the things I love most about being a developer is that I have the ability to build the tools I wished existed.
 Recently, I was building an app for xbar using TypeScript.
 While doing so I ran into a few problems that I knew I could prevent in the future if I had the right tools.
 After discovering that the tools I wanted did not exist, I decided to build the tools myself.